NVIDIA/cuda-quantum/docs/sphinx/using/extending/_noise.rst

-Noise Modeling with CUDA Quantum
+Noise Modeling with CUDA-Q
 ********************************

-CUDA Quantum models incoherent noise via quantum channels, linear completely-positive and trace-preserving (CPTP) maps.
-Specifically CUDA Quantum requires the definition of a quantum channel via Kraus operators that satisfy the CPTP condition (:math:`\sum_i K_i^\dagger K_i = \mathbf{I}`).
+CUDA-Q models incoherent noise via quantum channels, linear completely-positive and trace-preserving (CPTP) maps.
+Specifically CUDA-Q requires the definition of a quantum channel via Kraus operators that satisfy the CPTP condition (:math:`\sum_i K_i^\dagger K_i = \mathbf{I}`).

 Noise channels are composed of a list of Kraus operators and can be